 Email Marketing Automation: Skyrocket Your ROI

-Let's face it.
-Email marketing can be a right pain in the arse.
+Let’s face it.
+Email marketing can be a real pain.

 I remember when I first started Inkbot Design, my branding and design agency.
 I’d dash off a few emails, hit send, and watch the clients roll in.